When you apply for a role with the Coal Authority, we’ll give you the information you need so that the recruitment process is as smooth as possible.

 Attending an interview

-We operate a self-service booking system through our web based recruitment system.
-If you are invited to attend an interview, you will receive an email asking you to sign in with the username and password issued when you applied.
-Please select your preferred date and time from the interviews available.
+If you are invited to attend an interview, you will receive an email asking you to select your preferred date and time via the candidate portal.

 For most roles, you will be interviewed at our Head Office in Mansfield.
-Our full address is:
+Our full address is:200 Lichfield Lane,

-On arrival, there is a free onsite visitors car park which is located immediately on the right as you enter the front gate.
-Please make your way down to our unmanned reception area and dial 6100 using the desk phone and one of our HR staff will come and meet you.
-Please bring your original identification documents and relevant certificates of education; we will take a photocopy of these on the day and return them to you.
+On arrival, there is a free onsite visitor’s car park which is located immediately on the right as you enter the front gate.
+Please make your way down to reception area, which is on the right side of the drive in the smaller building.
+A member of our team will meet you there.

 If you are applying for a regionally based position, your interview location may be different.
-Our HR team will let you know the location at the interview booking stage.
+You will be notified of the location at the interview booking stage.

-Usually all of our interviews will be face to face.
-The panel will normally consist of 2 or 3 people and will last around an hour.
+The interview panel will normally consist of 2 or 3 people and will last around an hour.

 The interview will be evidence based and we’ll ask you to tell us about specific occasions when you have demonstrated your experience in relation to the requirements of the role.
 Make sure you mention as many strong examples as you can.